Kamarhinanton/outstafford/public/data/projects/skylist.md

 summary:
   title: Project Highlights
   list:
-    - title: HIPAA Compliance
+    - title: Social Media Integrations
       description:
-        of User Engagement by designing and launching of the new app for the Skylist.
-Designed and launched new features. of User Engagement by designing and launching of the new app for the Skylist.
-Designed and launched new features.
+        We have integrated social media platforms such as Instagram and TikTok to ensure seamless integration for all users.
+This has enabled users to share their wishlists on other social media platforms, leading to increased engagement on the platform.
-      href: '/images/Projects/Checkem/logo.png'
+      href: '/images/Projects/Skylist/logo.png'
-    - title: 11 interactive features
-      description: of User Engagement
-    - title: 50% Increase
-      description: of Amount of New Customers
-    - title: Successfull Launch
+    - title: Analytics
-      description: On both App Store and Google Play
+      description: Google Analytics, Mixpanel integrations
+    - title: Cross-platform
+      description: Skylist is available on iOS, Android, Web and Chrome Extension Store
 #Team
 #team:
 #  title: Team